youngboy/engine-docs/source/security.md

 <h4 id="custom-auth-headers" title="Configure Custom Auth Headers">How to Configure Custom Authorization Headers</h4>

-If you perform authorization in another header (like `X-My-API-Key`), be sure to add this to `privateHeaders`.
+If you perform authorization in another header (like `X-My-API-Key`), be sure to add this to `privateHeaders` in your [`reporting` config object](https://www.apollographql.com/docs/engine/proto-doc.html#mdg.engine.config.proto.Config.Reporting).

 <h3 id="policies" title="Policies and Agreements">Policies and Agreements</h3>